 WARNING: Some of the photos in this story may be disturbing to some readers.

-The cup spilled and now her chest is wrapped in bandages as burns stretch across her stomach.
+The cup spilled, giving her burns that stretch across her stomach.

-Nothing was mentioned about the injuries, Nash said.
+Nothing was mentioned about the injuries, the grandmother said.

-The family told KDKA the teacher was suspended for two days.
+The family told KDKA the teacher, who is not being named, was originally suspended for two days after the incident.